TeslimAdeyanju/Fork29-powerbi-modeling-mcp/TROUBLESHOOTING.md

 This guide helps you diagnose and resolve common issues with the Power BI Modeling MCP Server.

-## Inspect the MCP Server output log
+## MCP Server Logging

-Check the [MCP server output log](https://code.visualstudio.com/docs/copilot/customization/mcp-servers#_mcp-output-log) to see if any issues or exceptions are reported.
+Check the [MCP server output log](https://code.visualstudio.com/docs/copilot/customization/mcp-servers#_mcp-output-log) for detailed information on any issues.
+These logs are essential for troubleshooting MCP Server problems.

 1. Open Command Palette (Ctrl+Shift+P)
 2. Search for **MCP: List Servers**